smidazai/scan_functional/supplementary.md

                       zoom = 7, crop = T)
 ```

-Then, we compute the Cartesian coordinates of the centroids of the
+Next, we compute the Cartesian coordinates of the centroids of the
-departments in the official French Coordinates Reference System (CRS
+departments in the official French Coordinate Reference System (CRS
-2154), such that the distances between locations are computed in meters.
+2154), ensuring that distances between locations are measured in meters.

 ``` r
 my_proj <- 2154